zholzer/GMM_EM_Algorithm/README.md

 Taught by Professor Miguel Dumett for COMP 605 at SDSU Implemented by Christine Cho and Zoe Holzer

 In this project, we parallelize the Expectation-Maximization Algorithm for Gaussian Mixture Models in C using OpenMP and MPI.
-We use similar implementations and then compare the timing of the two with simulated datasets with varying array lengths and levels of noise.
+We use similar implementations and then compare the timing of the two with simulated datasets with varying array lengths, shapes, and levels of noise.

 In holzer/EMAlgorithm, everything is pre-compiled and executed.
 To replicate, do the following: